aki2o/vba-porter/README.md

 ============

 This is a addin of Excel.
-This addin provides the menu which import/export/run your VBA component on Excel.
+This addin provides the menu which import/export/run your VBA component, (Standard/Class/Form module), on Visual Basic Editor.

 Feature